Understanding the Impacts of Climate-driven Urban Water Insecurities on Women in Nepal

 Project Description

 Climate change is impacting the access and availability of water resources for many global communities, potentially creating conflicts, disparities, and vulnerability for many communities.
-In Nepal, many people dependent on the local water sources face difficulties in getting water access due to gender disparities in resource allocation.
+In Nepal, many women dependent on the local water sources face difficulties in getting water access due to gender disparities in resource allocation.

 In Nepal, climate-driven changes in water resources have forced local communities to rely on groundwater for their domestic requirements due to the lack of a water supply network.
 This has resulted in major water-related conflicts between local communities and commercial water extractors, posing a substantial threat to public health, particularly to women.
 Commercial water extractors have been unscientifically extracting groundwater in areas with potential for groundwater, endangering the local livelihood by limiting their access to water resources.